Have a read on below at some quick stats and facts on the Dallas Stars to get you started:

 Gaglardi’s vision was to rebuild the club by trading ageing players, focusing on recruiting well, and the development of young talent.
 However, aside from the Stars’ 1st place Central Division finish in 2015/16, they remained a lower-mid table, with their most recent Stanley Cup Final appearance coming off the back of an 82 point season, the 10th highest of the year.

-Following their 82 point, 37 win, 24 loss, 8 overtime loss 2019/20 season, the Dallas Stars finished 3rd in the Central Division, and 5th in the Western Conference.
+Following their 60 point, 23 win, 19 loss, 14 overtime loss 2020-21 season, the Dallas Stars finished 5th in the Central Division and 17th in the NHL overall.

 Still got some burning questions about the Dallas Stars?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!